pwr/KSP/docs/install.md

 1. [Python 3.2](http://python.org/download/)

-     KSP has been tested with Python version 3.2.2.
+     KSP has been tested with Python versions 3.2.2 and 3.2.3.

 2. Either install the [pyOpenSSL](http://pypi.python.org/pypi/pyOpenSSL) package, or make sure you have the [openssl](http://www.openssl.org/) command-line utility accessible in the `PATH`.